 Weeks went by and, though I hid it well, I was barely functioning.
 The painkillers didn’t help much, so I stopped sleeping.
 The sleeping pills didn’t help much, so I stopped trying.

-I also did yoga.
+But every now and then, I could pulled myself out of it enough to do yoga.
 Or, at least, I tried.
 Yoga had been my savior, for years.
 I discovered it in college, 2 decades ago.
 It had held and carried and nursed me back to health after gut-wrenching heartaches, disappointments, anxiety.
 It, quite literally, gave me — a Type A perfectionist — balance.

 But now that half of my body didn’t work, I’d lost my saving grace.
 My one loyal coping mechanism, gone.
 I could barely move my arm.
 The physical therapist cautioned me gently “you’ll never be able to do chatarunga the same way again.”